tartley/restful-categories-exercise/README.txt

     get_subcategories(category)
     get_lineage(category)

-I decided to diverge from the spec, in two ways that I'm aware of.
+I diverged from the spec in two main ways that I'm aware of.
 Firstly, I added a new entry point::

     get_category(category)